 – are conveyed over various types of networks after multiplexing (only applies to MMT).

-The studies cover not only television and sound programme signals but also the service delivery of emerging advanced video systems such as UHDTV, HDR, 3D, multi-view and free-viewpoint video over a variety of transport means, including IP-based ones.
+The studies cover not only television and sound programme signals but also the service delivery of emerging advanced video systems such as UHDTV, HDR and immersive, including 3D (stereoscopy and holographic type), multi-view and free-viewpoint video over a variety of transport means, including IP-based ones.

 NOTE 2 – Measurement and control of quality of service is covered by Study Group 12.